Once you are completely sure about founding a startup (and not a small company) it’s time to assess the current strength of your startup idea.

 Therefore, you have an important task to accomplish: to understand if the problem is really “big” for your customers—as it seems to you.

-- A problem that is relevant enough for your customers: how much do your customers really care about the problem?
+- Is relevant enough for your customers: how much do your customers really care about the problem?
 Why do they care?
 Does it cost them money?
 Time?
 Effort?
 How much?
 What are all the consequences this problem causes them and the people they care about?
 How does this problem affect them in the short, medium and long terms?
 Is it temporary?

-- A problem that impacts a high number of customers: how many people suffer from that problem?
+- Impacts a high number of customers: how many people suffer from that problem?
 Does this number tend to rise or fall in the next months/years?
 Is it local, regional or global?
 Does it depend on variable factors (such as governments or regulations) that could influence the number of people affected?
 Does the problem demand the same kind of solution for every people?
 Or it demands different kinds of solutions for different customer segments?

 THE INNOVATIVE SOLUTION